Esri/insights-scripting-guide/README.md

-# ArcGIS Insights scripting guide - _Beta release_
+# ArcGIS Insights scripting guide

 Welcome to the ArcGIS Insights scripting guide.

 This repo contains information on getting started with scripting in ArcGIS Insights.
-The Beta Release enables the execution of Python and R code using a bring-your-own scripting environment.
+This feature enables the execution of Python and R code using a bring-your-own scripting environment.
 Among many topics, we outline how to deploy a Jupyter Kernel Gateway, how to connect to a Jupyter Kernel Gateway, and tips and tricks for using the ArcGIS Insights scripting environment with other ArcGIS Insights features.
 In addition, the repo serves as a place to find and share useful Python and R scripts and creates a community around those who prefer to write code to advance data science and knowledge sharing.

 We welcome any contributions for improving this guide.
-If you find a bug or would like to report a problem in the Beta release of the ArcGIS Insights scripting environment, please log an issue in this repo.
+If you find a bug or would like to report a problem in the ArcGIS Insights scripting environment, please log an issue in this repo.

 ## Overview